Centre for Banking Research

 8th Emerging Scholars in Banking and Finance conference

-Our eighth Emerging Scholars conerence will take place on the 1st of December. call for papers closes on the 15th September.
+Our eighth Emerging Scholars conference will take place on the 1st of December 2022.
+Registration now open.

 this event is open to the public